acapunay-math/ShintaniK41/README.txt

-   This README file is meant to aid in interpreting the accompanying file SHINTANI.txt, which gives examples attached to particular number fields k of the algorithm described in section 6 of the manuscript (abbreviated MS)
+   This README file is meant to aid in interpreting the accompanying files SHINTANI.txt and SHINTANI.sage, which gives examples attached to particular number fields k of the algorithm described in section 6 of the manuscript (abbreviated MS)

     ATTRACTOR-REPELLER CONSTRUCTION OF SHINTANI DOMAINS FOR
     TOTALLY COMPLEX QUARTIC FIELDS (version 2)